OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-reliable-services-communication-wcf.md

             wcfServiceObject:this,
             serviceContext:context,
             //
-            // hello name of hello endpoint configured in hello ServiceManifest under hello Endpoints section
+            // The name of the endpoint configured in the ServiceManifest under the Endpoints section
-            // that identifies hello endpoint that hello WCF ServiceHost should listen on.
+            // that identifies the endpoint that the WCF ServiceHost should listen on.
             //
             endpointResourceName: "WcfServiceEndpoint",

             //
-            // Populate hello binding information that you want hello service toouse.
+            // Populate the binding information that you want the service to use.
             //
             listenerBinding: WcfUtility.CreateTcpListenerBinding()
         )